hnphien/home/pages/navigation/implement_datalake.md

 ## 1. Preamble

+### What is the DataLake?
+Data Lakes allow you to store relational data like operational databases and data from line of business applications, and non-relational data like mobile apps, IoT devices, and social media.
+They also give you the ability to understand what data is in the lake through crawling, cataloging, and indexing of data.

 ### Purpose
-What is the DataLake?
-* Data Lakes allow you to store relational data like operational databases and data from line of business applications, and non-relational data like mobile apps, IoT devices, and social media.
-They also give you the ability to understand what data is in the lake through crawling, cataloging, and indexing of data.

 Guidelines to design a data lakehouse using various of big data open source technologies.

 ### Target